 What elements will delay my payment once I submit a timesheet?

 If your timesheet is incomplete our payroll department will not be able to process the payment.
-This includes, missing dates and signatures from both yourself and the client signing the timesheet, as well as the ward and client name.
-If you send through photos or poor quality copies of your timesheets, then we will not be able to process them.
+This includes missing dates and signatures from both yourself and the client signing the timesheet, as well as the ward and client name.
+If you send photos or poor quality copies of your timesheets, then we will not be able to process them.
 If this is the case, we'll ask you for another copy.
 Another reason for not receiving payment on time is if the timesheet is not received by us by the timesheet deadline.
-Deadlines vary per hospital type so it's best to check with your consultant when booking.
+Deadlines vary per hospital type so it's best to check with your Account Manager when booking.